wcneill/PrometheusGrafanaSandbox/README.md

 # Prometheus - Grafana Sandbox

-A toy example that illustrates how to get Prometheus up and running using a slightly less trivial example than what is available in the current documentation.
-It includes setting up Grafana to query a Prometheus server instance for more advanced visualizations and dashboard creation.

-It also includes a configuration to send alerts to a Slack channel via webhooks.
+A sample `Python -> Prometheus -> Grafana` pipeline that includes integration of Slack alerts via webhooks.

 This repo contains a single, simple python module.
-This module contains a single function designed to imitate a stream of sensor data measuring tides and/or sea level.
+This module contains a single function designed to imitate a stream of sensor data measuring tides and/or sea level with some gaussian latency.

+The metrics being exposed to the Prometheus server are:
+- `current_sea_level`: A Prometheus `Gauge` style metric.
+-`current_tide_direction`: Also a `Gauge` metric, but with 4 possible discrete values. `{Low: -2, Outgoing: -1, Incoming: 1, High: 2}`
+-`latency_histogram`: A Prometheus `Histogram` style metric, that measures the latency of each tide measurement (simulated by `time.sleep(random.randomnormal(.3, .1))`).

 ## Instructions
 Instructions to get started.